 Non-routine adjustments include factors which affect energy consumption that were not expected to change such as facility size, operation of installed equipment, conditioning of previously unconditioned spaces, number of occupants, or load changes.
 The first step is to identify these changes in the reporting period, but specifically, to pinpoint those adjustments that present a reasonable effect on energy consumption.
-This can be accomplished through interviews with the facility owner and facility personnel, periodic site visits, observation of unexpected energy consumption patterns, or other methods.
+This can be accomplished through interviews with the facility or network owner and operation and maintenance personnel, periodic site visits, observation of unexpected energy consumption patterns, or other methods.